bi7jta/W0CHP-PiStar-Dash_BPiM2/README.md

     You will be presented with...

         -h,   --help                     Display this help text.
         -id,  --install-dashboard        Install W0CHP dashboard.
         -idc  --install-dashboard-css    Install W0CHP dashboard WITH custom stylesheet.
         -rd,  --restore-dashboard        Restore original dashboard.
-        -s,   --status                   Display current install, original or W0CHP installations.
+        -dfw  --disable-firewall         Disable Pi-Star firewall rules and allow all traffic -efw  --enable-firewall          Enable Pi-Star firewall rules to defaults and only allow required traffic -s,   --status                   Display current install, original or W0CHP installations.

 5. When ready to install, run the above command again with the option/argument you wish...e.g: